joaocprofile/gulp-project-site/README.md

 Here's a quick set-up guide:

 #Clone Git repo
-Instaall by running "npm i" on the command line5
+Instaall by running "npm i" on the command line
 Run "gulp" on the command line.

 #Project info